+- Mandatory information session

+- Program application.

+- High school diploma or HSE (High School Equivalency)

+- TEAS 7 (Test of Essential Academic Skills) entrance test

+- Score: 50% or Higher

+- PPD Testing/Titers/Covid Vaccine

+- Medical Examination

-- Program application. - High school diploma or HSE (High School Equivalency) - TEAS 7 (Test of Essential Academic Skills) entrance test Minimum Total Score: 50% - Physical/PPD Testing/Titers/Covid Vaccine - Drug Screen from Concentra - Proof of completed CPR Adult, Child and AED certification.
+- Drug Screen from Concentra

+- Proof of completed CPR Adult, Child and AED certification.
 The Health Care Provider Course through the American Heart Association is recommended.
 Online/computer courses will not be accepted.
+(4 hour course with hands-on skill session)

+- PA Child Abuse History Certification, PA State Police Criminal Record Check, FBI Criminal History Backrgound Check

-(4 hour course with hands-on skill session) - FBI Federal Criminal History Record in addition to the state criminal record check and state child abuse record check - The PN program follows the Prohibitive Offenses Contained in Act 169 of 1996 when reviewing clearances.
-In addition, some charges are not reflected on this listing and may prohibit you from taking the PA state board of nursing licensure exam. - Attend a Program Orientation
+- The PN program follows the Prohibitive Offenses Contained in Act 169 of 1996 when reviewing clearances.
+In addition, some charges are not reflected on this listing and may prohibit you from taking the PA state board of nursing licensure exam.

+- Attend a Program Orientation